Why You Need an Anchor Client and How to Find One

 You might hear about job openings at companies as you develop relationships with your smaller clients.
 Keep an eye out and an ear open for gigs that sound like something you could do on a contract basis...then throw your hat into the ring.

 Most employers are delighted to hire a contractor instead of a full-time employee.
 It's cheaper because they don't have to pay benefits or payroll taxes.
-They won't have to deal with a layoff or termination should they no longer require your services.
+Plus, they won't have to deal with a layoff or termination should they no longer require your services.

 Go Back to Your Network